shuklaritvik06/Databases/Sqlite3/Commands.md

 - INSERT INTO tableName (columnName,.....)
 VALUES(values...,...);
 - INSERT INTO tableName VALUES (values);
 - UPDATE tableName SET columnName=value WHERE columnName=value
-- DELETE tableName WHERE columname=value
+- DELETE FROM tableName WHERE columname=value